rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 Let us therefore consider vowels in decreasing order of frequency, to discover the inventiveness of Uyghur reformers.

 The most frequent Uyghur vowel phoneme is /i/; it appears in 42.64% of Uyghur words.
 Arabic uses <em class="gr" lang="ug">‪ي‬</em> for the long vowel /i/.
 The medial form of this Arabic letter is <em class="gr" lang="ug">‪ـيـ‬</em>, which is [the standard “tooth”](#sn:tooth) with two dots underneath.
-The simple solution would be to use <em class="gr" lang="ug">‪ـيـ‬</em> for phoneme /i/, but that would be a tedious solution since Uyghur texts would be flooded by <em class="gr" lang="ug">‪ـيـ‬</em> letters, and strongly-opinionated Arabs might have said: “See, this is why we prefer abjad: it allows us to avoid repeating the obvious and to show only pertinent information”.
+The simple solution would be to use <em class="gr" lang="ug">‪ـيـ‬</em> for phoneme /i/, but that would be a tedious solution since Uyghur texts would be flooded with <em class="gr" lang="ug">‪ـيـ‬</em> letters, and strongly-opinionated Arabs might have said: “See, this is why we prefer abjad: it allows us to avoid repeating the obvious and to show only pertinent information”.

 Uyghur reformers were definitely not tedious.
 They cut the Gordian knot by changing the rules of the Arabic script: they used a *non-letter*, namely a tooth without dots or diacritics.
 Using an undotted tooth <em class="gr" lang="ug">‪ـىـ‬</em> is both radical and ingenuous—indeed, the most unobtrusive grapheme you can get is the one you wouldn't notice in the first place.
 A non-Uyghur reader of the Arabic script may not even detect its presence.
 As a test, [try to locate the four occurrences](#sn:solution) of the letter <em class="gr" lang="ug">‪ـىـ‬</em> in [Figure 1](#fig:design-regression).